Francisco-Solis/Sparrows-Analysis/README.md

 This project analyzes the **Sparrows** dataset in R, focusing on exploratory regression techniques and model diagnostics.
 This analysis walks through fundamental statistical concepts and applies them to real data.
 # Content:
 1. Sparrow_Statistical_Analysis.pdf - Full report with code and plots
-2. Sparrowsdataset.Rmd - Source file for reproducibility in R
+2. Sparrows_source_code.Rmd - Source file for reproducibility in R and or contributions
 # Requirements:
 1. R must be version 4.0 or greater
 2. R packages required for analysis- ggplot2, dplyr, Stat2Data (source for Sparrow dataset)